 City went to West Ham for the early game on Saturday, a team that City has enjoyed playing over the last few seasons.
-Outscoring West Ham 5-0 this time, City had a VAR call go against them with a barely offside Raheem Sterling assist in to Gabriel Jesus called back.
-They did get a penalty to retake after Declan Rice encroached into the area, which allow Sergio Aguero being able to convert his second penalty.
+Outscoring West Ham 5-0 this time, City had a VAR call go against them with a barely offside Raheem Sterling assist into Gabriel Jesus called back.
+They did get a penalty to retake after Declan Rice encroached into the area, which allowed Sergio Aguero to be able to convert his second penalty.
 Raheem Sterling finished with a hat trick, the first since Didier Drogba on an opening weekend.

 Sheffield’s return to the Premier League saw them travel to Bournemouth to take on the Cherries.
 The match ended with a 1-1 draw, but there is plenty to take away from the game.
 The Cherries had more chances and look to improve in front of the net, converting one goal off of 13 shots, three of which were on target.
 Sheffield’s own Billy Sharp equalized in the 88th minute, rescuing a point on the road.

-New look Brighton travelled to Vicarage Road to face Watford at the 10am kickoff, winning 3 points on the road.
-Watford looked to start this season like last, but a Abdoulaye Doucore own goal marked a slow start.
-Brighton look more adventurous so far, passing a lot more and creating a lot of chances.
-3-0 was the final score line, with Neal Maupay scoring on his Premier League debut.
+New look Brighton traveled to Vicarage Road to face Watford at the 10am kickoff, winning 3 points on the road.
+Watford looked to start this season like last, but an Abdoulaye Doucore own goal marked a slow start.
+Brighton looks more adventurous so far, passing a lot more and creating a lot of chances.
+3-0 was the final scoreline, with Neal Maupay scoring on his Premier League debut.